QR code adoption: Worldwide QR code statistics and use cases

-To curb down social interaction due to the COVID-19 pandemic disease, the Moroccan government urban agencies decided to come up with an initiative to generalize e-services last year of 2020.
+To curb social interaction due to the COVID-19 pandemic, the Moroccan government urban agencies decided to develop an initiative to generalize e-services last year.

-Pandemic response measures include the issuance of online information services and conducting services to citizens done remotely and online.
+Pandemic response measures include issuing online information services and conducting services to citizens remotely and online.

 Businesses and other public locations in South Australia have placed QR codes on their windows and entry points before entering the premises.

-People who visit the location need to check in first by scanning the QR code as a way of making it easier for South Australian Health to find where people have been in the event of a coronavirus outbreak and also to help businesses collect customer information.
+People who visit the location need to check in first by scanning the QR code to make it easier for South Australian Health to find where people have been in the event of a coronavirus outbreak and also to help businesses collect customer information.

-QR codes in print magazine for an interactive print media
+2. QR codes in print magazines for an interactive print media

 Scan the QR code to hear perspectives from our 2020 Emerging Leaders on how they see the industry shaping up in 2021.